 12.1 When a message has been received, a record is made of the message identification associated with that message.
 The unique sequence number is used to suppress the printing of repeated transmissions of the same message.
-The Iridium GMDSS-SafetyCast system tracks the transmission and receipt of MSI broadcasts for each ship in the targeted area.
-The Iridium GMDSS-SafetyCast system filters messages that have already been received by the Iridium SESs in the area targeted by the registered information provider.
+The Iridium SafetyCast system tracks the transmission and receipt of MSI broadcasts for each ship in the targeted area.
+The Iridium SafetyCast system filters messages that have already been received by the Iridium SESs in the area targeted by the registered information provider.
 This eliminates the need for the SES to suppress a message once it has received the message the first time.

-12.2 The Iridium SES also suppresses the printing of messages previously received.
-It is not possible to reject mandatory "all ship" messages such as shore-to-ship distress alert relays for the area within which the ship is located.
+12.2 It is not possible to reject mandatory "all ship" messages such as shore-to-ship distress alert relays for the area within which the ship is located.
 When a distress or urgency message is received, an audio and visual alarm will be given.